Drip Drip Drip

 "Drip Drip Drip" (sometimes stylised as "Drip, Drip, Drip") is a song by British alternative band Chumbawamba, from their eighth studio album, Tubthumper.

 Composition

-"Drip Drip Drip" is an alternative rock song with a speed of 105 beats per minute.
+"Drip Drip Drip" is an alternative rock song with a tempo of 105 beats per minute.
 It is written in the key of C. The album version of the song is five minutes and eight seconds in length, whereas the single version is three minutes and forty-three seconds long.

 The song's lyrics have been noted for their "political subtext."

 Release

 The song was initially included on the group's eighth studio album, Tubthumper.
 In May 1998, it was released as the third and final single from Tubthumper in the United States in 1998, as a follow-up to "Amnesia," which had reached number 1 on the United States' Bubbling Under Hot 100 chart on 9 May 1998.
 It was made available as a cassette single from Republic/Universal.

 Whereas the group's two previous singles — "Tubthumping" and "Amnesia" — had peaked within the top 10 on the UK Singles Chart, "Drip Drip Drip" never charted in the United Kingdom.

 Despite the failure of "Amnesia" on modern rock radio stations, Universal Records still released "Drip, Drip, Drip" to the stations; it received little play.